What you should know about Colour Blindness

 There isn’t a cure for hereditary colour blindness.
 If the deficiency is caused by an underlying condition, treatment for the disease could help improve colour vision.
 However, most people with colour blindness learn to adapt.
 In some cases, special tinted glasses or contact lenses can be worn to help distinguish between colours.

-Colour blindness is often diagnosed in kids, so if you suspect your child has colour blindness, schedule a pediatric consultation at Optometrists’ Clinic.
-Alternatively, if you’re the one affected and your colour blindness is the result of cataracts, an optometrist can treat the condition with eyeglasses or surgery to improve your vision.
+Colour blindness is often diagnosed in kids, so if you suspect your child has colour blindness, schedule a pediatric consultation at Optometrists Clinic Inc. Alternatively, if you’re the one affected and your colour blindness is the result of cataracts, an optometrist can treat the condition with eyeglasses or surgery to improve your vision.
 For more information about our services, contact us today or visit one of our eye centres in Capilano, Leduc, Jasper, Mayfield and Westlock.